-We consider the work of this paper to be a fundamental step towards the challenging task of defining and implementing a computational framework for concept invention that uses DLs as its formal underpinning language.
+We consider the work of this paper to be a fundamental step towards the challenging task of defining and implementing a computational framework for conceptual blending which uses DLs as its formal underpinning language.

-Acknowledgments The authors wish to express their thanks to the reviewers of this paper for their helpful comments.
+Acknowledgements The authors wish to express their thanks to the reviewers of this paper for their helpful comments.
 The research presented in this article was partially supported by the COINVENT project (FET-Open grant number: 611553).